Eremiel/tutty/content/tutorials/cu-input-walk-through.md

 - `ATOMIC_SPECIES` contains information about the atoms.
 At the moment, this is only Cu.
 You will see the symbol for copper, it's atomic mass, and a filename describing the core electrons.
 More on this later.
 - `ATOMIC_POSITIONS` holds the positions of all atoms in the unit cell as fractions of the lattice vectors.
 - `K_POINTS` defines the number of points and weights used for the first [Brillouin zone](https://en.wikipedia.org/wiki/Brillouin_zone).
-Parts of the calculations are performed in reciprocal space, and the the `K_POINTS` card defines the accuracy (and cost) of these.
+Parts of the calculations are performed in reciprocal space, and the `K_POINTS` card defines the accuracy (and cost) of these.

 ## Control namelist